Rheem ProTerra 80 Gal. 10-Year Hybrid High Efficiency Heat Pump Tank Electric Water Heater with Leak Detection & Auto Shutoff

 Writer Deborah Stone notes that efficiency is "not a goal in itself.
 It is not something we want for its own sake, but rather because it helps us attain more of the things we value."

-Heat is energy in transfer to or from a thermodynamic system by a mechanism that involves the microscopic atomic modes of motion or the corresponding macroscopic properties.
-This descriptive characterization excludes the transfers of energy by thermodynamic work or mass transfer.
-Defined quantitatively, the heat involved in a process is the difference in internal energy between the final and initial states of a system, and subtracting the work done in the process.
-This is the formulation of the first law of thermodynamics.
+In thermodynamics, heat is energy in transfer between a thermodynamic system and its surroundings by modes other than thermodynamic work and transfer of matter.
+Such modes are microscopic, mainly thermal conduction, radiation, and friction, as distinct from the macroscopic modes, thermodynamic work and transfer of matter.
+For a closed system (transfer of matter excluded), the heat involved in a process is the difference in internal energy between the final and initial states of a system, and subtracting the work done in the process.
+For a closed system, this is the formulation of the first law of thermodynamics.

 Calorimetry is measurement of quantity of energy transferred as heat by its effect on the states of interacting bodies, for example, by the amount of ice melted or by change in temperature of a body.